 Either way, relevant work experience will on average increase your knowledge of the exam topics and will hopefully reduce the amount of time you will need to study.

 General Knowledge of Accounting Concepts

-Some of the above factors are meaningless for some candidates because they have a solid grasp on accounting concepts and topics.
-They remember most of topics covered in their college courses and are able to reason their way through topics they are unfamiliar with.
+Some of the above factors are meaningless for some candidates because they have a solid grasp of accounting concepts and topics.
+They remember most topics covered in their college courses and are able to reason their way through topics they are unfamiliar with.

-Don’t get discouraged if that’s not you.
-It wasn’t me either.
-LOL.
-I needed to study.
+Don’t get discouraged if that’s not you; it wasn’t me either!
+I really needed to study.